zhermin/zhermin.github.io/README.md

 # This is my own Personal Portfolio Website
+_A mixture of a static website written in html/css/js and a more recent movie searching react webapp_

 ---

 ## Navigation
 * About Me
 * Projects
     * Live Sites
+        * A Movie Searching React Project using themoviedb API named ZOPCORN!
         * Rank-Point Calculator for A'Level Students / Graduates
-        * Link to my Tech Blog managed by WordPress
-        * Portfolio Site for a Friend
+        * Simple Landing Portfolio Site for a Friend
     * Source Codes
         * Link to my Main GitHub Page
         * GitHub Link to this Page (Source Code)